- Jump To:

 Food Sources of Dietary Fibers

 Dietary fibers come from plant foods.
-The best sources of dietary fiber are whole grain breads and cereals, fruits and vegetables, legumes, nuts and seeds.
+The best sources of dietary fiber are whole grain breads and cereals, fruits and vegetables, beans, peas, lentils, nuts and seeds.
 Foods are the best source of dietary fiber.
 Foods provide both soluble and insoluble fiber.
 In addition, food sources of fiber can be spaced out over the whole day.

 You can get enough dietary fiber without using fiber supplements by choosing foods high in fiber and following the USDA Daily Food Plan recommendations of 2.5 cups of vegetables, 2 cups of fruit, and 6 oz. of grains for a reference 2,000 calorie diet.
 Cooking, processing, and removing peels can lower the fiber content in foods.
 The following tips can help you make higher fiber selections through the USDA Daily Food Plan food groups.